 Ceramics is a sculpture-based course where students learn how to use clay, glazes and the firing process.
-Students create lessons both hand built and on the potter's wheel.
+Students will learn a variety of hand building techniques such as pinch, slab, and coil construction.
 This course is designed for students who like to get their hands dirty when making three-dimensional artworks.
 Art history and criticism will be incorporated into many of the projects.
 A fee is charged for this course.